Federal Energy Regulatory Commission: Energy Policy Act of 2005

-Order 1000
+Order No. 1000

-In 2010, FERC issued Order 1000, which required RTOs to create regional transmission plans and identify transmission needs based on public policy.
+In 2010, FERC issued Order No. 1000, which required RTOs to create regional transmission plans and identify transmission needs based on public policy.
 Cost allocation reforms were included, possibly to reduce barriers faced by non incumbent transmission developers.

-Order 841
+Order No. 841

-In February 2018, FERC issued Order 841, which required wholesale markets to open up to individual storage installations, regardless of interconnection point (transmission, distribution or behind-the-meter).
+In February 2018, FERC issued Order No. 841, which required wholesale markets to open up to individual storage installations, regardless of interconnection point (transmission, distribution or behind-the-meter).
 The Order was challenged in court by the state public utility commissions via the National Association of Regulatory Utility Commissioners (NARUC), the American Public Power Association, and others who claimed that FERC overstepped its jurisdiction by regulating how local electric distribution and behind-the-meter facilities are administered, i.e., in not providing an opt out of wholesale market access for energy storage facilities located at the distribution level or behind-the-meter.
 A United States courts of appeals court (the D.C.
 Circuit) issued an order in July 2020 that upheld Order 841 and dismissed the petitioners' complaints.

-Order 2222
+Order No. 2222

-FERC issued Order 2222 on September 17, 2020, enabling distributed energy resources such as batteries and demand response to participate in regional wholesale electricity markets.
+FERC issued Order No. 2222 on September 17, 2020, enabling distributed energy resources such as batteries and demand response to participate in regional wholesale electricity markets.
 Market operators submitted initial compliance plans by early 2022.
 The Supreme Court had ruled in 2016 in FERC v.
 Electric Power Supply Ass'n that the agency had the authority to regulate demand response transactions.

+Order No. 2023

+On July 28, 2023, the Federal Energy Regulatory Commission issued Order No. 2023, which regulates the interconnection process that ties renewables projects into the large-scale grid.
+Among other provisions, the rule requires transmission planners to consolidate projects into 'clusters' for regulatory approval purposes on a 'first-ready, first-served' basis that prioritizes the most well-studied and fully financed projects, spread grid upgrade costs over multiple projects, forecast advanced technologies, and allow for multiple projects to share a new single interconnection point.
+It also "imposes firm deadlines and penalties if transmission providers fail to complete interconnection studies on time".

+On March 21, 2024, FERC issued Order No. 2023-A, an amendment clarifying certain provisions in the order, such as compliance filing requirements, the deadline for utilities to edit interconnect requests upon submission, the role of substation use in determining cost allocation, and the use of surety bonds in financing.